 This black elderberry bush is also available wholesale to nurseries, landscapers and contractors.

-American Black Elderberry Plants are shipped as:
+American Black Elderberry Plants are grown in 2 sizes:

 Note: This item cannot ship to OR, CA or AZ.

 - Category: Trees, Bare Root Trees, Container Grown Trees, Shrubs, Flowering Shrubs, Privacy Hedge Shrubs, Fruit Plants, Fruit Trees